 - Online Certs Properly Formatted: Platform and provider both mentioned

-- Consistent Style: Same formatting for all certifications in section
+- Consistent Style: Same formatting for all certifications in the section

 - Verifiable: ID numbers included for key professional certifications